The 'First' Chair

 After Ian and Ralph, founders of the Titanic Deck Chair Company of Nantucket, let go of the first Titanic deck chair, it continued to make history of its own.
 In 2001, the chair drew national attention when it was auctioned for $44,000, an extraordinary figure at the time.
 Years later, in 2015, the same chair resurfaced at a Henry Aldridge & Son auction in the UK, where it shattered records by selling for just over £100,000 (nearly $150,000).
 That sale cemented its place not only as one of the rarest surviving relics from the Titanic, but also as one of the most coveted pieces of maritime history.

-The ‘first’ chair was a showpiece at "Titanic-The Exhibition" in Orlando, Florida, USA from 2000-2001.
+The 'first' chair was a showpiece at "Titanic-The Exhibition" in Orlando, Florida, USA from 2000-2001.
 In 2001, the first Titanic deck chair was auctioned, drawing immense attention—not least because it was believed to be one of only two still intact.
-Early estimates suggested it could fetch up to $50,000 at auction in September of that year Los Angeles Times.
-Although I made the difficult decision to let it go, the historical and emotional weight of that choice has stayed with me ever since.
+Early estimates suggested it could fetch between $1,000 and $5,000, but bidding soared to an astonishing $44,000, making it one of the top-selling Titanic artifacts at the time.

 HISTORY